PolXavier/Projecte-de-final-de-grau/README.md

 # Final-degree-project

-Note that the path to the directories used has to be changed to be able to run all the code properly
+Note that in some cases the path to the directories used has to be changed to be able to run all the code properly